+over and apply its laws to the control over or the targeting of personal information.
+By exercising jurisdiction and applying its laws, a nation defines the scope of data subjects' rights and the integrity of the personal data itself, irrespective of whether the data belongs to its own data subjects or other nations' data subjects.

+Comment f:

-- Comment e: In the context of such natural persons or organizations within its territory, a nation generally has the right to exercise jurisdiction over and apply its laws to the control over or the targeting of personal information.
-By exercising jurisdiction and applying its laws, a nation is protecting both its data subjects' rights and the integrity of the personal data itself, irrespective of whether the data belongs to its data subjects or other nations' data subjects. - Comment f: Insofar as it refers to personal data belonging to an organization or a natural person, Principle 1 addresses the organization and natural person as data controller in the sense of the GDPR, i.e., as a "natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data."
+Insofar as it refers to personal data belonging to an organization or a natural person, Principle 1 addresses the organization and natural person as data controller in the sense of the GDPR, i.e., as a "natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data."

 Case Study 1: A multinational headquartered in Europe becomes subject to a litigation in New York that seeks the disclosure of personal data in the possession, custody, or control of both U.S. and German affiliates as well as U.S. and German employees of that multinational.
-Here, both the United States and Germany may assert personal jurisdiction
+Here, both the United States and

-Cf. GDPR, supra note 2, Recital 14.
+20. SCHMITT, supra note 13, at 16.